Glizzus/blog/src/content/blog/should-you-do-devcontainers.md

 ## Immediate Reasons to use Dev Containers

 The only immediate reason to opt for a Dev Container is if you wish to support more non-techical users.
+Here are some scenarios that make Dev Containers valuable:

-Perhaps a designer just wants to fire up the application, and only wants to inspect or tweak the frontend.
+- A designer wants to run the application locally to assess it or slightly tweak the frontend

-Maybe a manager wants to see the current site of the application.
+- A manager wants to see the state of the application in development

-Testers can just start the entire stack, and begin testing.
+- Testers want their own instance of the application to test against

+If you encounter any of these often, then absolutely opt to use or at least support Dev Containers.

-If this is a scenario that you wish to support, then Dev Containers are worth it.
+If you don't, then Dev Containers may still have a place on your team - continue reading.
-Visual Studio Code makes it incredibly easy to get started, and your colleagues will have a much easier time using and interacting with the application.

 ## Reasons not to use Dev Containers